lmullen/lincolnmullen.com/source/cv/index.markdown

 "Converts and the Category of Irreligion in the Nineteenth-Century United States," paper scheduled for the annual meeting of the Organization of American Historians, St. Louis, April 16--19, 2015.

-"Mapping Boston's Religions from the Revolution to 1880," paper scheduled for the panel "Mapping Religious Space: Four American Cities from the Colonial Era to the Twentieth Century" at the annual meeting of the American Society of Church History, New York, January 2--5, 2015.
+"[Mapping Boston's Religions: Next Steps in Mapping U.S. Religious History](http://lincolnmullen.com/projects/asch-2015/)," for the panel "Mapping Religious Space: Four American Cities from the Colonial Era to the Twentieth Century" at the annual meeting of the American Society of Church History, New York, January 2--5, 2015.

-"Teaching Graduate Students to Code," poster session scheduled for the annual meeting of the American Historical Association, New York, January 2--5, 2015.
+"[Teaching Graduate Students to Code](http://lincolnmullen.com/blog/poster-teaching-graduate-students-to-code/)," poster for the annual meeting of the American Historical Association, New York, January 2--5, 2015.

 "[Introduction to Spatial History and Mapping](/workshops/)," workshop given at Doing Digital History NEH-ODH Summer Institute, George Mason University, Arlington, VA, August 11, 2014.